Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 +$2,300/year

-Triumph matches 100% up to 6% of salary.
-Roger was contributing 4.5%.
-Bumping to 6% costs $58/month net and adds $2,300/year in match he’d been leaving on the table for nine years.
+Triumph matches 100% up to 6% of salary; Roger sat at 4.5%.
+Lifting to 6% costs $58/month in take-home and recovers $2,300/year he had been leaving behind.

 +$31K projected

-From “working until 71” to age 64: the Whitakers’ 30-day action plan
+From “we will work until 71” to a date of 64: the Whitakers’ new timeline

 30-Day Action Plan